- Definition of a First-Year International Applicant

 Students wishing to provide additional exams for admission consideration are welcome to submit these to our office.
 These exams are purely optional and at the discretion of the students to submit.
 We want students to have every opportunity to showcase their strengths and academic achievements where possible.

 - SAT Subject Tests: Students who have completed the SAT Subject Tests may submit these tests for consideration.
 Typically, these tests show mastery within specific subject areas and can show strength, particularly in the STEM fields.
-Access to SAT Subject Tests were severely hindered through the cancellation of Spring SAT administrations, so students not submitting subject tests will not be disadvantaged.
+However, due to the cancellation of the SAT Subject Test after Spring 2021 by the College Board, students not submitting subject tests will not be disadvantaged.

 - PSAT or Pre-ACT scores: Students will also have the option of self-reporting their PSAT or Pre-ACT scores.
 While not typically an assessment for admission consideration, the PSAT and Pre-ACT do predict performance on the SAT or ACT, respectively.
 Students who feel their performance on these assessments is strong, are welcome to submit these assessments for our consideration.
 A student who chooses to do so may be asked to upload a copy of their PSAT Score Report or Pre-ACT Score Report.

 - AP Exams, IB Exams, or AICE Exams: Students may opt to self-report AP, IB or AICE exam scores in the testing section of the Common Application, Coalition Application, or QuestBridge National College Match Application.
 These scores show mastery of content knowledge in specific subjects and may be eligible for undergraduate course credit once a student enrolls.